Geeks in Phoenix

 Hardware requirements that are no longer optional

 System firmware - UEFI and Secure Boot capable.
 UEFI (Unified Extensible Firmware Interface) has been used for over a decade now, so most computers running have UEFI enabled.
-And since the Secure Boot specification is part of the UEFI, that too should already be in place.
+And since the Secure Boot specification is part of the UEFI, that should already be in place.
 However, you may have to change some settings in your computer's BIOS (Basic Input / Output System) to enable UEFI and Secure Boot.

 TPM - Trusted Platform Module (TPM) 2.0.
 Besides the processor requirement, this is another stumbling point for upgrading to Windows 11.
 A TPM can be a separate module that you connect to your motherboard or be part of the chipset on your motherboard.
-Most modern motherboards will use FTPM (Firmware Trusted Platform Module) that is included in the chipset.
+Most modern motherboards will use FTPM (Firmware Trusted Platform Module) included in the chipset.
 However, you may have to change some settings in your computer's BIOS (Basic Input / Output System) to enable the TPM.

-Storage structure - There are two (2) types of drive structures; MBR (Master Boot Record) and GPT (GUID Partition Table).
+Storage structure - There are two (2) types of drive structures: MBR (Master Boot Record) and GPT (GUID Partition Table).
 Previous versions of Windows would run on either of these structures.
 Windows 11 requires GTP for the drive that contains Windows 11.
 Microsoft has included a tool inside Windows 10 to convert drives from MBR to GPT.
 Here is a link to the documentation for MBR2GPT.EXE.

 Free computer diagnostics